Digging Deeper into … Representing and Interpreting Data (3rd-6th)

 - How to make a graph using MS Excel: a tutorial

-- How to make a graph using Google Docs/sheets: a video tutorial that is suitable to be shown direct to a class
+- How to make a graph using Google Docs/sheets: a video tutorial.

 - Interactive programme to create line (trend) graphs